Make no mistake: Frederique Constant is a luxury watch brand.

-That doesn’t have a straightforward answer and the newest addition to the Carree collection muddles things further.
-Already one of the best looking rectangular dress watches out there, at any price, it now featrues a classic moonphase complication.
+The latest addition to the brand’s entry-level luxury lineup belongs to its Carree collection.
+Already one of the best-looking rectangular dress watches out there, at any price, it now features a classic moonphase complication.

 The Swiss watchmaker is owned by Citizen and adheres to the same value-driven ethos, offering a ton of watch for your money.
 But most of the brand’s catalog is priced between $2,000 and $5,000, with many options reaching into the decidedly luxurious five-figure range.